ramonberrutti/diy-service-mesh/README.md

 User-Agent: Go-http-client/1.1
 ```

-## We are going to implement a simple proxy that will intercept the network requests and responses.
+## Implementing the proxy that will intercept the HTTP/1.1 requests and responses.

 ### Why we need a proxy?